 Canadians must be vigilant to avoid massive COVID-19 second wave, PM Trudeau says

-OTTAWA, Sept 9 (Reuters) - With COVID-19 cases in Canada on the rise again and children returning to school across the country, Prime Minister Justin Trudeau on Wednesday urged people to continue to be careful in order to avoid a second wave of COVID-19.
+OTTAWA, Sept 9 (Reuters) - With COVID-19 cases in Canada on the rise again and children returning to schools across the country, Prime Minister Justin Trudeau on Wednesday urged people to be careful in order to avoid new major outbreaks.

-"Canadians need to continue to be vigilant," Trudeau said in a news conference in Toronto.
+"Canadians need to continue to be vigilant," Trudeau said in a news conference broadcast from Toronto.
 "The last thing that anyone wants is to have to once again shut down our economies and spend our lives to try and counter a massive second wave."

+Canada reported 1,606 new cases on Tuesday, taking the nation's total to 133,748.
+The coronavirus reproduction number, which shows how many people someone with COVID-19 is infecting, has risen to just above one, an indication that the virus is spreading.

+The rise comes as schools across the country started to reopen after a nearly five-month forced shutdown to contain the spread of the virus.
+Quebec, which welcomed back pupils last month, has already reported COVID-19 cases in schools.

 (Reporting by Steve Scherer Editing by Chizu Nomiyama)